autonity/aut/README.md

 ### Installation

-You need python 3.9 with [pipx](https://pypa.github.io/pipx/) installed.
-The command can then be installed as a pipx package isolated in its own environment.
+You need Python 3.9 (support for other versions [coming soon](https://github.com/autonity/autcli/issues/11)) and a recent version of [pipx](https://pypa.github.io/pipx/) installed.
+The `aut` tool can then be installed as a pipx package isolated in its own environment.

 ```console
 $ git clone --recurse-submodules https://github.com/autonity/autcli